 Step 2: Set up the start of the flow

-Step 3: Create the first follow-up email
+Step 3: Create your first follow-up email

 Step 4: Continue with the second follow-up

-Step 5: Get back with the third follow-up email
+Step 5: Send another follow-up email later

-Repeat the actions from two previous steps.
+Repeat the actions from the two previous steps.

 Send this email about a month after the purchase.
 This time offer something huge, like a guitar amplifier, for instance.